MattBetanski/zup/README.md

 # zup
 A simple project management platform designed for ease-of-use.
-Part of a semester project for a databas eclass.
+Part of a semester project for a database class.